kf5i/k3ai/README.md

 # K3ai \(keɪ3ai\)

-## What is K3ai
+K3ai is a lightweight infrastructure-in-a-box solution specifically built to install and configure AI tools and platforms in production evironments on Edge and IoT devices as easily as local test environments.

 ![k3ai in action](.gitbook/assets/aio.gif)

-K3ai is a lightweight infrastructure-in-a-box solution specifically built to install and configure AI tools and platforms in production evironments on Edge and IoT devices as easily as local test environments.

-Ready to experiment?
+## Ready to try it out?

 ```text
 curl -sfL https://get.k3ai.in | bash -